Tools

 MIAgent Lunar scans the budget on open and tells you what it sees: pacing risks, variance patterns, reconciliation gaps.
 It models scenarios, drafts board summaries, and explains the same numbers differently for leadership, program staff, or your fiscal sponsor.

 Naming convention.
-Every agent in the catalog is a MIAgent — pronounced "My Agent" — a Movement Intelligence Agent scoped to a specific function, trained on the organization's own context and documents, and built to keep organizational data out of external systems.
+Every agent I design is a MIAgent, pronounced "My Agent," a Movement Intelligence Agent scoped to a specific function, trained on the organization's own context and documents, and built to keep organizational data out of external systems.
 Each carries the MIAgent title and a name drawn from the same sky.
-MIAgent Solar (the sun) and MIAgent Lunar (the moon) are the Slingshot Duo.
-The others orbit the same system: MIAgent Equinox is the moment the duo balance each other exactly, MIAgent Polaris is the fixed reference point every sponsor relationship navigates by, MIAgent Tide is the lunar effect at smaller scale, MIAgent Sundial is the original solar deadline device.
-The argument behind the chart is in Charting New Constellations.
+MIAgent Solar (the sun) and MIAgent Lunar (the moon) are the Slingshot pair.
+The others follow the same pattern: MIAgent Equinox is the moment the two sides balance exactly, MIAgent Polaris is the fixed reference point every sponsor relationship navigates by, MIAgent Tide is what the moon does at smaller scale, MIAgent Sundial is the original solar deadline device.
+The argument behind the naming is in Charting New Constellations.

-Added Team Members Extend the Slingshot Duo with a new core skill
+Added Team Members Extend Solar and Lunar with a new core skill

 Development In Development